Ternium Is A Takeover Candidate For Big Steel Manufacturers

 1.98

 Ternium's debt ratio remained flat from 2013 to 2015 because of a proportional drop in assets and liabilities; assets dropped primarily because of a reduction in long-term investments, and liabilities dropped because of a reduction in current liabilities and total debt.
 Ternium's debt to equity increased from 2013 to 2015 because of a reduction in shareholder equity due to lower capital and reserves attributable to the owners of the parent company.
 Ternium's capitalization ratio improved from 2013 to 2015 because it paid down its long-term debt, so it was funding its long-term obligations primarily with shareholder equity.
-Ternium's capital structure was much better in this regard than Nucor Corp's capital structure.
+Ternium's capital structure was much better in this regard than Nucor Corp.'s (NYSE:NUE) capital structure.
 Ternium's interest coverage also dropped from 2013 to 2015 because of reduced profitability.
 Ternium's interest coverage is lower than 5, and that's a dangerous level.
 Ternium could potentially default on its debt if profitability doesn't improve.
 Ternium's cash flow to debt improved because of a reduction in its long-term debt position.
 Ternium's financial leverage ratio remained flat from 2013 to 2015.

 |